John Bryan Taylor

 John Bryan Taylor (born 26 December 1928) is a British physicist known for his contributions to plasma physics and their application in the field of fusion energy.
 Notable among these is the development of the "Taylor state", describing a minimum-energy configuration that conserves magnetic helicity.
 Another development was his work on the ballooning transformation, which describes the motion of plasma in toroidal (donut) configurations, which are used in the fusion field.
 Taylor has also made contributions to the theory of the Earth's Dynamo, including the Taylor constraint.

 Early life and career

 Taylor was born in Birmingham.
-He served in the Royal Air Force from 1950–1952, and then took his PhD at Birmingham University in 1955.
+He served in the Royal Air Force from 1950 to 1952, and then took his PhD at Birmingham University in 1955.
 Upon graduation, he joined the Atomic Weapons Establishment at Aldermaston, and in 1962 moved to the Culham Laboratory, where he became Chief Physicist.
 He held several other positions during this period, including the Commonwealth Fund Fellow at the University of California, Berkeley in 1959 to 1960, the Institute for Advanced Study in 1969, 1973 and 1980–81, and finally took the position of Fondren Professor of Plasma Theory at the University of Texas at Austin in 1989.
 Taylor is still actively involved in fusion science, working with Culham laboratory and Oxford University.
 He was elected a Fellow of the Royal Society in 1970.